Dynosol/face_music/README.md

 # Face Music - Interactive Facial Expression Music Generator

-Generate music dynamically based on your facial expressions using computer vision and real-time audio synthesis.
+Generate music dynamically based on your face and hands using computer vision and real-time audio synthesis.

 ## Overview